NATO Summit Publication 2014

 In the occasion of the Wales Summit 2014, ATA has published a dedicated monograph where high level policy makers and experts tackle the strategic issues of the summit.
-This publication was distributed to all the delegations and representatives that were taking part to closed-doors discussions and parallel meetings that took place before and during the Summit.
+Titled Securing our World, the 2014 edition was distributed to all the delegations and representatives that were taking part to closed-doors discussions and parallel meetings that took place before and during the Summit.

 11 Anders Fogh Rasmussen, Secretary General of NATO

 15 The Rt Hon David Cameron MP, Prime Minister of the United Kingdom